EDCD/EDDI/VoiceAttack.md

 Variables set with this event are as follows:

-  * {DEC:EDDI liftoff latitude} The latitude from where the commander has lifted off
+  * {DEC:EDDI liftoff latitude} The latitude from where the ship has lifted off
-  * {DEC:EDDI liftoff longitude} The longitude from where the commander has lifted off
+  * {DEC:EDDI liftoff longitude} The longitude from where the ship has lifted off
+  * {BOOL:EDDI liftoff playercontrolled} True if the ship is controlled by the player

 ### Limpet purchased
 Triggered when you buy limpets from a station.